oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 token needed to complete a connection.
 Refer to the complete plugin implementation in `oci_tokens.py <https://github.com/oracle/python-oracledb/ blob/main/src/oracledb/plugins/oci_tokens.py>`__.
-The key code section showing registering of a hook function is:
+The key code section showing registering of a parameter hook function is:

 .. code-block:: python